 By refusing to sign this document, I will not be able to work on any CDA project.
 I also understand that a positive drug or alcohol test during pre-employment, post-accident or for reasonable suspicion will result in my denial to work on, or removal from CDA projects or in/on CDA facilities.

-By signing this document, I further release and hold harmless my employer, the City of Chicago, the Chicago Department of Aviation (CDA), the insurance company or any individual acting on their behalf from all liability of claims in connection with all actions taken in accordance with the CDA Substance Abuse Policy.
+Chicago Department of Aviation (CDA), the insurance company or any individual acting on their behalf from all liability of claims in connection with all actions taken in accordance with the CDA Substance Abuse Policy.